nosferathoo/SDF2HandPose/README.md

 Turning on Animator component will enable animation of hand moving on the spine of Dragon Model - if turned on with **Toggle interactive update** will result in dragon petting :)

+**Work in Progress** SDFMagnet script allows to test reach-to-grasp using SDF - requires that target mesh MeshToSDF set with bigger Flood steps number

 ![Nice dragon](https://media.githubusercontent.com/media/nosferathoo/SDF2HandPose/main/DragonPetting2.gif)

+**Update 23.01.2023**
+* code cleanup
+* SDFMagnet - reach-to-grasp work in progress script
+* Additional SDF sampler with normals calculation using Tetrahedron technique

 **Update 19.01.2023**
 * added additional SIGGRAPH's Pixel model